CritFailMods/Icarus-Mods/README.md

 * Lantern and Biofuel Lamp - now require fuel to craft, but come fully filled with fuel (50% of a full tank to craft, but 100% full result)
 * Bulk crafting recipes added for numerous high-use items (ammunition, epoxy, resin, pastes, etc.)
 * Sticks from Wood recipe added to Mortar and Material Processor
-* Floor torches craftable in x1/x2/x5 quantities
-* Electronics craftable in x1/x5/x10 quantities (x10 offers a 10% discount on materials)
+* Electronics now cheaper to craft and can be crafted in bulk
-* Concrete Mix craftable in x1/x10 quantities (x10 offers a 10% discount on materials)
+* Concrete Mix craftable in x1/x10 quantities
 * Fuel can cost reduced from 25 ingots to 10
 * Rope recipe added to Textiles Bench using Fur
-* Fertilizer alternate recipe using Fur added to Wood Composter
-* Hydroponics Crop Plot recipe change (requires Carbon Fiber instead of Compositess, resource costs lowered by 50%)
+* Wood Composter - can now convert sticks to Biofuel so you have a fuel source earlier in game
+* Fertilizer from Fur - take that excess fur, throw it in the Wood Composter, and make some plant food!
+* Recipe cost reductions for various T4 crafting stations and items (mostly less Electronics)

 **GLASS BUILDINGS: >> (Only included with FHComplete) <<**
-* Added 50% tree collision resistance and 100% wind damage resistance
+* Now have the durability of concrete buildables

 **ENERGY NETWORK: (included with FHComplete and FHEnergy)**
 * Biofuel Generator & Solar Panels now support 50,000 units of power instead of 5k